Food and Beverage

 Stabilization of Wine

-The stabilization of wine is a critical step in ensuring its quality and longevity, achieved through the use of Microfiltration (MF) and Ultrafiltration (UF) technologies.
+The stabilization of wine is a critical step in ensuring its quality and longevity, achieved through the use of Ceramic Microfiltration (MF) and Ultrafiltration (UF) technologies.
 These methods are designed to eliminate bacteria, yeast, and other microorganisms that could cause spoilage or unwanted microbial activity.

 During the process, the wine is passed through membranes with pore sizes specifically designed to retain microorganisms while allowing the wine’s essential components to pass through.
 This filtration ensures microbiological stability before bottling.